j-villalobos-bri/digiflavorlcd/README.md

 # Digiflavor LCD
-Decode the communication between microcontroller and LCD screen of a disposable vape to use LCD in later projects.
+Goal: Decode the communication between microcontroller and LCD screen of a disposable vape to use LCD in later projects.